 Aromasensory Facial Massage

-Pressure Points: Use the pads of your index fingers; apply medium pressure and hold for one long breath; then shift fingertips to the next point and repeat.
-Work bilaterally and repeat each segment three times
+Use the pads of your index fingers; apply medium pressure and hold for one long breath; then shift fingertips to the next point and repeat.
+Work bilaterally and repeat each segment three times.

-Forehead -Start at the inner eyebrow and work in three rows toward the hairline.
-Shift fingers over laterally and move back toward eyebrow, and once again shift lateral and move to hairline.
-Creating a zig zag pattern.
+Start at the inner eyebrow and work in three rows toward the hairline.
+Shift fingers over laterally and move back toward the eyebrow, and once again shift lateral and move to the hairline.
+Creating a zig-zag pattern.

-Eye sockets -Starting at the inferior/ medial end eye socket follow the landmarks all the way around until you reach the medial corner of the superior eyebrow ridge.
+Starting at the inferior/ medial end eye socket, follow the landmarks all the way around until you reach the medial corner of the superior eyebrow ridge.

-Cheekbones -Start with the sides of the nostrils inferior to the cheekbone and move along laterally.
-When you reach the most lateral end (jaw) perform some circular friction.
+Start with the sides of the nostrils inferior to the cheekbone and move along laterally.
+When you reach the most lateral end (jaw), perform some circular friction.
 Repeat the circular friction at the temples.

-Palmer pressure -Place both palms gently on the face – apply firm but gentle pressure and hold for one long breath- Start at the jaw line and work in medical to lateral sections and moving superior from chin toward the hair line.
+Place both palms gently on the face – apply firm but gentle pressure and hold for one long breath- Start at the jawline and work in medical to lateral sections and moving superior from chin toward the hairline.

-Finger tip stroke- place finger tips at chin and stroke entire face with both hands working to forehead.
+place fingertips at chin and stroke entire face with both hands working to the forehead.

-Rub your hands together very hard and fast to build up heat; then gently cup the area and hold for one long breath.
-Apply first to the eyes then repeat for the ears
+Rub your hands together very hard and fast to build up the heat; then gently cup the area and hold for one long breath.
+Apply first to the eyes, then repeat for the ears

-Brush off energy form crown to shoulder and let your hands float off the client
+Brush off energy from crown to shoulder and let your hands float off the client

-Aromatherapy: For the Aromatherapy portion add a drop of essential oil to the massage medium.
+For the Aromatherapy, portion adds a drop of essential oil to the massage medium.
 Simple choices include:

-Lavender is always a safe for a when in doubt choice
+Lavender is always safe for a when in doubt choice.